Last Updated on December 30, 2022

 - Easy setup and support – The setup for servers can be a hassle, for sure.
 Luckily, ArkServers only takes roughly a minute to set up and then you’re able to host and play!
 And if things go awry, you’ve got easy access to 24/7 live support.
 Honestly, there’s not much to say – they take customer service seriously.

 - PC/Mac only – This is an important note.
 If you have an Xbox or PlayStation, you’re out of luck with this service.
 They only offer servers for those of us that have joined the PC Master Race.
 But, if you’re on PC, it’s worth it.
 Because it’s tailored to PC, you’ll get better performance and support than a generalized server.

-These guys are one of the larger server hosting services available.
+These guys are one of the larger server hosting services available, offering other services like FiveM hosting.
 This means a few things:

 - Global servers – Because they’re so big, ShockByte has servers all over the world.
 This means that no matter where you are (unless you live in Antarctica), you’ll be able to get a great ping and connection.
 This is really important for those in Europe who are tired of a terrible ping on Asian or American servers.

 - Console support – Unlike ArkServers, ShockByte offers console support.
 This makes them the top choice for those who use a PlayStation or Xbox, as the other services we’ll mention don’t support consoles.